Retrieves the value of the x, y, and z coordinate at the specified index into attributes.

 If the feature was a multi-part feature (aggregate), each part’s coordinates are indexed sequentially.

 - The All Coordinates mode will extract all the coordinates into a list, the name of which the user may specify.

 - The Specify Coordinate mode only returns one set of coordinates at an index specified in the Coordinate Index parameter.
 The parameters for each mode will only be enabled if their mode is selected.

 If the feature was two-dimensional, then the Z attribute will be given the default value specified.

 Name of the list that will contain all extracted coordinates when the All Coordinates mode is used.

 The index can be entered as an integer, or may be taken from the value of another attribute by selecting the attribute name from the pull-down list.
 A negative index can be used to indicate the position relative to the end of the feature (-1 is the last coordinate, -2 the second last, and so on).
-If the index is invalid, then the feature will be rejected.
+If the index is invalid, then the translation will be terminated.

 Names of the attributes containing the x-, y-, and z-coordinate values that are retrieved.